 2. Map Your Workflows

-Review how operations flow from procurement to billing.
+Review how every operation flows from procurement to billing.
 Identify disconnects between site teams and finance managers.
 ERP should fix, not force-fit.
 The best system adapts to your current process while offering room for process improvement.

 3. Involve Field and Finance Teams